jonathb/spanish-olamundo/1_spanish.md

 ## this, that, these, those ..

-- that = ese/esa --and-- "that one" is just "eso" <THINK neuter but really SPA has no neuter, just MAS>.
+- that = ese/esa --and-- "that one" is just "eso" <THINK neuter but really SPA has no neuter, just MASC>.

 - this = este/esta --and-- "this one" is just "esto".